azu/express-mongo-sanitize-reporter/README.md

 app.use(bodyParser.urlencoded({extended: true}));
 app.use(bodyParser.json());

-// To remove data, use:
+// To report data, use:
 - app.use(mongoSanitize());
 + app.use(mongoSanitize({
 +   report: (req, key) => console.warn("This request will be invalid", req);